Equestrian statue: Tallest and largest equestrian statue

 The monument to general Jose Gervasio Artigas in Minas, Uruguay (18 meters tall, 9 meters long, 150,000 kg), was the world's largest equestrian statue until 2008.
 The current largest is the 40-meter-tall equestrian statue of Genghis Khan at Boldog, 54 km from Ulaanbaatar, Mongolia, where, according to legend, Genghis Khan found the golden whip.

 The Marjing Polo Statue, standing in the Marjing Polo Complex, Imphal East, Manipur (122 ft tall (Note: Many news websites mislead the height as "110 feet", "120 feet", etc.)), completed in 2022–23, is the world's tallest equestrian statue of a polo player.
 It depicts ancient Meitei deity Marjing, a Meitei horse (Manipuri pony) and Sagol Kangjei (polo).

-The world's largest equestrian sculpture, when completed, will be the Crazy Horse Memorial in South Dakota, at a planned 641 feet (195 m) wide and 563 feet (172 m) high, even though only the upper torso and head of the rider and front half of the horse will be depicted.
-Also on a huge scale, the carvings on Stone Mountain in Georgia, the United States, are equestrian sculpture rather than true statues, the largest bas-relief in the world.
+The world's largest equestrian sculpture, if completed, would be the Crazy Horse Memorial in South Dakota, at a planned 641 feet (195 m) wide and 563 feet (172 m) high, even though only the upper torso and head of the rider and front half of the horse will be depicted.

+The carvings on Stone Mountain in Georgia, are equestrian sculpture rather than true statues.
+They largest bas-relief in the world measuring in at 90 ft in height and 190 ft in width.

 The world's largest equestrian bronze statues are the Juan de Oñate statue (2006) in El Paso, Texas; a 1911 statue in Altare della Patria in Rome; and the statue of Jan Žižka (1950) in Prague.